Vladimir Sollogub: Ancestry

-Sollogub's origins were of the highest nobility, close to the court thanks to his grandmother Natalia L. Naryshkina (1761-1819).
+Sollogub's origins were of the highest nobility, close to the court thanks to his grandmother Natalia L. Naryshkina (1761–1819).
 His grandfather, Yan Sollogub, served as an adjutant of the Polish king and was a prominent magnate in Lithuania.
-He increased his wealth to 80,000 souls by means of the marriage with Natalia Naryshkina, a daughter of the Russian Emperor's relative Lev Narishkin.
-Alexander Sollogub (1787–1843), the father of the writer and the son of Yan Sollogub, quickly wasted his share of the bequest.
+He increased his wealth to 80,000 souls by means of the marriage with Natalia Naryshkina, a daughter of the Russian Emperor's relative Lev Naryshkin.
+Alexander Sollogub (1787–1843), Vladimir's father and the son of Yan Sollogub, quickly wasted his share of the bequest.
 He held a civil rank of master of ceremonies (Russian: Церемониймейстер, from German "Zermonienmeister") at the court, however in public he was mainly known as a dandy.
-Pushkin mentioned his name ("Eternal Scollogub is having fun") in the drafts to the 1st chapter of "Eugene Onegin".
+Pushkin mentioned his name ("Eternal Scollogub is having fun") in the drafts to the 1st chapter of Eugene Onegin.
 Alexander's love for the theater, music, and painting had a valuable impact on his son, Vladimir.

 The mother of the author, Sofia Ivanovna Sollogub (maiden name: Arharova; 1791–1854), was admired by emperor Alexander I, who loved having conversations with her. Сalm and serious, she loved Russian literature and was the addressee of Pyotr Pletnyov's letter "A letter to countess S. I. S. about Russian poets."
 Vladimir's grandmother was Ekaterina Arharova (1755–1836), a prominent Saint Petersburg's lady, "the keeper of the old-Moscow traditions.
 Another grandfather, Ivan Arharov (1744–1815), was a military governor of Moscow.
 Therefore, the family of the author was related both to bureaucratic St. Petersburg and to lordly, patriarchal Moscow.

 In childhood, due to his kinship to Alexey Olenin, who was a cousin of his grandmother Ekaterina Arharova, Vladimir became acquainted with a set of famous contemporary writers: Ivan Krylov, Nikolay Gnedich, Alexander Pushkin, and Alexander Griboyedov.
 This was the time when he started to esteem the arts.